Ukraine’s fate hangs in the balance as Zelensky descends on DC

 The White House has said it will run out of money to support Ukraine by the end of the year if Congress does not act, warning a break in funding would “kneecap” Ukraine on the battlefield.

-The fight over funding is a boon to Russian President Vladimir Putin, who’s war strategy is to break apart international solidarity for Kyiv and outlast the Ukrainians will to fight.
+The fight over funding is a boon to Russian President Vladimir Putin, whose war strategy is to break apart international solidarity for Kyiv and outlast the Ukrainians’ will to fight.

 The Ukrainian president’s visit will serve to demonstrate that U.S. and Ukrainian ties remain strong despite chaos on Capitol Hill and domestic partisan battles.

-The visit also serves as a chance for the president to get an update from Zelensky about progress on the battlefield, where Ukraine’s top general Valery Zaluzhny has warned of a stalemate, and other top officials say the war is grinding into a battle of attrition.
+The visit also serves as a chance for the president to get an update from Zelensky about progress on the battlefield, where Ukraine’s top general, Valerii Zaluzhnyi, has warned of a stalemate, and other top officials say the war is grinding into a battle of attrition.

 Over in the Senate, lawmakers erupted during a briefing that devolved into chaos last week over Republican criticisms that Democrats were refusing to engage in good faith on immigration reform.
 Zelensky canceled a classified, video conference appearance at that briefing with no stated reason.